- 1 The 4 most powerful KitchenAid stand mixers

 A smaller KitchenAid mixer like the 3.5-quart Mini or the 4.3-quart Classic comes with less powerful motors.
 These appliances are perfect for couples or families that do the occasional baking.

 If you’re looking for a stand mixer that helps with your formidable holiday bakes or a home baking enterprise, a bigger capacity model with a tough motor is a better choice.
-You definitely need one of those 500 watt and 575 watt beauties on your kitchen countertop.
+You definitely need one of that 500 watt and 575-watt beauties on your kitchen countertop.

 And for those of you who plan on going commercial or bake by the dozens, the strongest KitchenAid stand mixer is your safest bet.
-A 500 watt DC motor is obviously more robust than a 300 watt AC motor and can complete heavy-duty tasks with ease.
+A 500 watt DC motor is obviously more robust than a 300 watt AC motor and can tackle those heavy-duty tasks with ease.

 Another reason you need to upgrade or opt for a heavy-duty motor is the unexpected, vibrating movements of the machine while it is working.
 If you overload your small capacity stand mixer or use it to process chunky ingredients at higher speeds, the stand mixer can shake or bounce a lot.

 Again, I want to reiterate that you may even end up damaging the motor and gears with prolonged use in this manner as it will inevitably lead to faster wear and tear of your stand mixer.

 Why are bowl-lift mixers more powerful than the tilt-head?